SimonSchirber/UWBWebsite/docs/report.md

   Figure 8: Arduino Rotation Matrix Calculation
 </p>

 By using the above translated accelerations, you can integrate acceleration to get velocity, and integrate velocity to get position.
 The biggest limiting factor with this approach is that the acceleromter is prone to drift.
-As position is a result of a double integrataion, positional error can be accumulated over time.
+As position is a result of a double integrataion, positional error is accumulated over time.
 The second method that was initially used to estimate position was using one UWB anchor and tag, where the initial anchor position in the room was known.
-By having one tag in the room and getting a distance measurment from the UWB, the anchor creates a sphere of possible positions that the tag could be in relation to the anchor.
-The idea was that over time if we combined both positional observation from the acceleration and distance observations from the UWB anchor, the possible locations where a user is could be reduced overtime be able to conclude the user could only be in one possible spot.
+By having one tag in the room and getting a relative position movement measurment from the UWB, the anchor creates a sphere of possible positions that the tag could be in relation to the anchor.
+The idea was that over time if we combined positional changes seen by the accelerometer and distance observations from the UWB anchor, the possible locations where a user  could be is reduced to one possible spot.

 # 4. Evaluation and Results